PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation/sort/layout-inference block before retaining complete evidence.
 Keep the following InstanceNorm boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final ConvInteger reconciliation characterization checkpoint

+The ConvInteger owner returns two semantically distinct counters.
+Channel-last hint propagation updates provenance metadata and tensor layout annotations but is self-contained and does not require shape reconciliation or sorting.
+The structural repair counter increments for every Conv input rewire and stale Transpose removal; its positive path also updates chain shapes/layouts, prunes, and synchronizes `LayoutState`.
+The existing repair-only guard is therefore the correct boundary for reconciliation→sort→layout inference and must not be broadened to hint-only changes.

+A strict expected-failure orchestration contract now requires stable two-key `_final_convinteger_static_shape_stats` evidence under that unchanged repair- only guard.
+It explicitly rejects the propagation counter from the condition and fixes the following `final_instancenorm_repair_stats` boundary.

+At implementation, add only caller-side reconciliation result plumbing.
+Do not change hint propagation, metadata/layout writes, structural repair, counter schema, pruning, layout sync, guard, reconcile/sort/infer order, dependencies, following owner, or TensorFlow behavior.
+Validate the quantized-layout owner, terminal orchestration, and architecture sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- quantized-layout owner, terminal orchestration, and architecture:
+  `276 passed, 1 xfailed in 17.49s`
+- expanded broad related gate: `1255 passed, 1 xfailed in 30.17s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final ConvInteger reconciliation-result contract; there are no unexpected failures.